-8. We understand that Rural Lands is building an Interpretive Center at Sheep Hill that will provide expanded educational programs; what exactly is an Interpretive Center and how does it relate to the more traditional nature center?
+8. We understand that Rural Lands has an Interpretive Center at Sheep Hill that provides expanded educational programs; what exactly is an Interpretive Center and how does it relate to the more traditional nature center?

-We plan to house the Interpretive Center in the larger of the two historic barns on Sheep Hill that have recently been restored and, as our resources permit, to hire a part time Interpreter to design and lead these expanded programs.
+The Dietze Interpretive Center is housed in the larger of the two historic barns on Sheep Hill that have recently been restored and during the summers is staffed with an interpretive naturalist.

 9. Who will benefit from these expanded educational programs and will they compete with other organizations in town?

-Our educational programs today are mainly designed for children, where many are done in conjunction with local schools to supplement their classroom offerings.
-As we look ahead, our plan is to have additional programs both for families and for adults.
+Although WRLF is committed to working in conjunction with local schools to supplement their classroom offerings, we also offer year-round programs both for families and for adults.

 We regard these expanded programs as a community resource and our goal is to have them appreciated as such.